-Low usage is considered up to 4 times per week for 2-4 people.
 Actual running time should be adjusted to meet personal requirements.
 If the spa is heavily used, you may find that the ozonator can't quite keep up with the purification needs.
-If the water develops discoloring or cloudiness when using the ozone system, you will want to "shock" the water by putting bromine in the water periodically.
-Ozone and bromine are an ideal combination in residential spas.
-Ozone does the primary sanitizing of the water, and bromine provides backup sanitizing support.
-Bromine is available in powder, sticks or floating dispenser form, and your dealer can advise you as to the best treatment program for your spa.
+If the water develops discoloring or cloudiness when using the ozone system, you will want to "shock" the water by putting bromine or chorine in the water periodically.